 According to a 2019 Technomic survey, 60% of consumers in the United States said they would be more likely to choose a restaurant if it offered healthy menu items and 50% said they would be willing to pay more for these menu items.

-In that context, consider adding nutrient-dense salads with locally sourced ingredients or plant-based protein options like tofu or tempeh to your menu to cater to health-conscious and sustainable-minded customers.
+Consider adding nutrient-dense salads with locally sourced ingredients or plant-based protein options like tofu or tempeh to your menu to cater to health-conscious and sustainable-minded customers.
 Another great option is to offer dishes with in-season ingredients, and superfoods, or to craft recipes specifically adapted to certain food diets such as gluten-free or paleo.

 Many big fast-food chains are slowly adding healthy menu options to meet consumer demands.
 For instance, in 2020, Taco Bell launched a dedicated vegetarian menu in the US featuring items such as the Black Bean Crunchwrap Supreme and the Veggie Quesarito.
 Pizza Hut also offers a variety of vegetarian pizzas, including a veggie lovers’ pizza and a Beyond Italian Sausage Pizza made with plant-based meat.
 It’s your turn to find the perfect healthy offer for your beloved customers.
 You can even ask them what they are longing for in a poll!